 Add green beans, garlic, 2 tsp. olive oil, ¼ tsp. salt and a pinch of pepper to empty side of baking sheet and toss to coat.

 Spread green beans into a single layer on their side.
-Roast until green beans are tender and cheese is browned, 12-15 minutes.
+Roast in hot oven until green beans are tender and cheese is browned, 12-15 minutes.

 While green beans and tomatoes roast, sear chicken.